peterhartree/notes/src/misc/reason-tradition-decentralisation.md

 One way to think about the challenge of modernity: the pace of change is so fast that once-adaptive traditions are now failing all over the place.
 But, it’s hard to understand all the functions they were serving, so it’s really hard to decide what to conserve/protect/revise/reject.

 We have two technologies, tradition and reason.
-Both serve us well, but sometimes lead us to catastrophic failure.
+Both serve us well, but sometimes fail catastrophically.
 What to do?

-One answer is: rely diversity and selection effects.
+One answer is: rely on diversity and selection effects.
 If we can’t know in advance what will work, let’s have lots of fairly independent groups, making different concessions to tradition and reason, each prospering in some ways and failing in others.
 Things that will work will spread.
 Some groups will get wiped out, but that’s much less bad than everyone getting wiped out.
-It’s about giving ourselves (as a collective) many chances to get it right, and avoiding “one shot” challenges as much as possible.
+Decentralisation is about giving ourselves (as a collective) many chances to get it right, and avoiding “one shot” challenges as much as possible.

 But: to what extent is this actually an option for us?
+Firstly you need a way to get the rate of copying between groups right, such that good ideas spread while sufficient diversity is maintained.
 As our technological capabilities grow, it becomes more likely that a catastrophe for one group becomes a catastrophe for all.

 # Notes
 - To what extent can we control the pace of change?
 (Guess: limited) Should we slow down or speed up the pace of change, insofar as we can?
 (No idea.
 Tempting to say slow down but... that is only truly tempting if you think the status quo is acceptable rather than a hellscape… ngh.).